Loading lesson…

 The big idea: data has owners, even when it feels free.
 Responsible practitioners treat provenance as mandatory, not optional.

-What is the core idea behind "Who Owns the Data in a Dataset?"?
+What is the main idea of "Who Owns the Data in a Dataset?"?

-Which best describes the scope of "Who Owns the Data in a Dataset?"?
+Which action would help you apply "Who Owns the Data in a Dataset?" responsibly?